YongoDavid/DEMO-2024-DECEMBER/README.md

 i will start by practing a few things on REACT then move to resolving the issue with the safety aid project.

 DEC 20
-NNeew day , same grind.
+New day , same grind.